-Nicole joins LDF as a Policy Counsel.
+Nicole is Senior Policy Counsel.
 She was previously an Attorney at the Department of Education, Office for Civil Rights and the Legal Aid Justice Center.

 Nicole received her J.D. from Harvard Law School where she served for a year as editor-in-chief of the Blackletter Law Journal.
 She also earned a Masters in Public Policy from the Harvard Kennedy School of Government.
 She received her bachelor’s degree in chemical engineering summa cum laude from Rice University.